 - bring “nice” plants.
 We will turn away the following: goutweed, common violets, periwinkle/vinca, mint.

-- if you must bring “borderline” thugs (ditch lilies, Jerusalem artichoke, ajuga) we can accept them but may not give you credits for them.
+- if you must bring “borderline” thugs (ditch lilies, Jerusalem artichoke, ajuga) we can accept them you won’t receive shopping credits for them.

 - labels!
 If you only have the common name we can help you with the full ID and make a proper tag.
 If you don’t know the cultivar that’s okay, just put the species name.
 If you don’t know the name of it, please don’t bring it.
 We can’t sell mystery plants 🙂 What we’re trying to avoid is plants that are un-named or plants named so generically that the buyer doesn’t know what it might be.
 For example “yellow daisy” could be any number of things.
 Or “blue ground cover”.
 Or “tall sunflower”.